Jon-Webb-79/c_float/docs/doxygen/sphinx_docs/index.rst

 * Performing numerical computations with dynamic data sets
 * Implementing algorithms that require flexible float storage

 The library's encapsulated design prevents common floating-point array manipulation errors while maintaining the performance characteristics expected in C programs.

 This project encapsulates its functionality into the ``c_float.h`` header file, which is wrapped in the header guard ``#ifdef __cplusplus`` to allow compilation with both C and C++.
 The header file name ``c_float.h`` was chosen to maintain consistency with C naming conventions while avoiding potential conflicts with existing system headers.
+This library also includes the ``c_string.h`` and ``c_string.c`` files to support the functions related to the ``dict_f`` data type.

 Implementation Details
 ######################